aome510/spotify-player/README.md

 To enable media control support, `spotify_player` needs to be built/installed with `media-control` feature (enabled by default) and set the `enable_media_control` config option to `true` in the [general configuration file](doc/config.md#media-control).

+Media control support is implemented using [MPRIS DBus](https://wiki.archlinux.org/title/MPRIS) on Linux and OS window event listener on Windows and MacOS.

 ### Mouse support

 Currently, the only supported use case for mouse is to seek to a position of the current playback by left-clicking to such position in the playback's progress bar.